 Motivation items

-A Self-Determination Theory instrument known as the Academic Self-Regulation Questionnaire (SRQ-A) (Ryan & Connell 1989), designed for high school (secondary) students was used, reflecting the continuum of motivation described previously.
-The measure has been used in a range of studies (see for example Alivernini, Manganelli, Cavicchiolo, Girelli, Biasi, & Lucidi 2017) and consists of 32 items addressing reasons for doing homework, classwork, answering hard questions and trying to do well at school.
-The wording was modified in the present study to address work in language lessons specifically , asking ‘Why do you do your work in languages?’.
+A Self-Determination Theory instrument known as the Academic Self-Regulation Questionnaire (SRQ-A) (Ryan and Connell 1989), designed for high school (secondary) students was used, reflecting the continuum of motivation described previously.
+The measure has been used in a range of studies (see for example Alivernini et al. 2017) and consists of 32 items addressing reasons for doing homework, classwork, answering hard questions and trying to do well at school.
+The wording was modified in the present study to address work in language lessons specifically , asking ‘Why do you do your work in languages?’
 Ten of the items were selected to identify students’ position on the continuum in this domain, as shown in Table 2.
+For each of the ten items given in response to the question ‘Why do you do your work in languages?’, students were required to indicate whether the reason was ‘very true’ ‘sort of true’ ‘not very true’ or ‘not at all true’, in line with the standard procedure for administering the SRQ-A.

 [Table 2 near here]

-For each of the ten items given in response to the question ‘Why do you do your work in languages?’, students were required to indicate whether the reason was ‘very true’ ‘sort of true’ ‘not very true’ or ‘not at all true’, in line with the standard procedure for administering the SRQ-A.

 Choice items

 After indicating whether or not they were taking a language, students were asked ‘Did you have a choice whether to take a language or not?’, with four possible response options as shown in Table 3 along with the group names they were allocated for analysis.